bjpirt/api-guidelines/standards/data-formats.md

 1460062925000 or 1460062925.000.
 Date strings, though more verbose and requiring more effort to parse, avoid this ambiguity.

-# SHOULD Time durations and intervals could conform to ISO 8601
+# SHOULD Ensure time durations and intervals conform to ISO 8601

 Schema based JSON properties that are by design durations and intervals could be strings formatted as recommended by ISO 8601 ([Appendix A of